CMFT

-CMFT is the debut solo album by American rock musician Corey Taylor.
+CMFT is the debut solo album by American musician Corey Taylor.
 It was released on October 2, 2020, by Roadrunner Records.

 Critical reception

 Wall of Sound scored the album 7.5/10, stating: "[Corey Taylor is] doing something that he's always wanted to do.
 You're not going to hear these songs on a Stone Sour or Slipknot album, but you will hear them on CMFT which presents the iconic frontman's progression as a musician and just how talented he can be when he tries his hand at genres that have piqued his interest over the years."

 Track listing

 All lyrics and music are written by Corey Taylor, except where noted.

-CMFB… Sides
+CMFB...
+Sides

-On 25 February 2022, Taylor released a follow-up to CMFT called "CMFB… Sides" It includes nine unreleased B-sides, acoustic renditions, live versions, and covers of tracks that inspired Slipknot.
+On 25 February 2022, Taylor released a follow-up to CMFT called "CMFB...
+Sides" It includes nine unreleased B-sides, acoustic renditions, live versions, and covers of tracks that inspired Slipknot.

-CMFB… Sides Track listing
+Track listing

 All lyrics and music are written by Corey Taylor, except where noted.